 Fill in the gaps with the correct word.
 Then put the words in brackets into the correct form.
-1)

-(ever/dream) of being a superhero?
+1) ... ...... (ever/dream) of being a superhero?
 Ever wished you could have a superpower?
-What superpower would you scientists are working on these very issues.
-Airport scanners can already see far 4) detail of what lies beneath people's clothing than ever before and it is hoped that a device which 5) (use) Wi-Fi signals to track people through (prove) useful for finding people walls 6) works 8) bending light around objects.
-They have also produced a teleporter of sorts that sends a scanned object to a receiving 30 printer that reconstructs it.
-It's not the 9) as the teleporter from sci & films but it is a step in the right direction.
+What superpower would you wish for?
+X-ray vision, the ability 2) ..... invisible or the power to transport yourself to any place you wanted ...... (become) in the blink of an eye?
+Well, believe 3) ..... scientists are working on these very issues.
+Airport scanners can .... or not, already see far 4) ..... ..... detail of what lies beneath people's clothing than ever before and it is hoped that a device which 5) ...... (use) Wi-Fi signals to track people through walls 6) ..... ...... (prove) useful for finding people trapped in rubble.
+It has also recently been reported that scientists (invent) a basic invisibility cloak which works 8) ..... ..... bending light around objects.
+They have also produced a teleporter of sorts that sends a scanned object to a receiving 3D printer that reconstructs it.
+It's not the ..... as the teleporter from sci-fi films but it is a step in the right direction.
 Scientists also believe that time travel is possible.
-They estimate that in the next twenty years 10) ---- (gain)
+They estimate that in the next twenty years we

-a definitive understanding of the topic.
+..... (gain) a definitive understanding of the topic.
 So, what do you think?
-11) ...
+11) ....

 (we/soon/travel) through time and space or leaping tall buildings in a single bound?
-A lot of people wouldn't be surprised 12) we were.
+A lot of people wouldn't be surprised 12) ... we were